Wanty5883/Titanfall2/how-to-start-modding/modding-introduction/how-to-setup-a-modding-environment.md

 ## Advanced

-In addition to the basic environment, some additionnal folders will be made.
+In addition to the basic environment, some other folders will be made.

 {% tabs %}
 {% tab title="Struct" %}